adamhsparks/Epicrop.jl/README.md

 [![Build Status](https://github.com/adamshparks/Epicrop.jl/workflows/CI/badge.svg)](https://github.com/adamshparks/Epicrop.jl/actions)
 [![Coverage](https://codecov.io/gh/adamshparks/Epicrop.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/adamshparks/Epicrop.jl)

-A Susceptible-Exposed-Infectious-Removed (SEIR) model for plant disease epidemic modeling.
+A Healthy-Latent-Infectious-Postinfectious (HLIP) model for unmanaged plant disease epidemic modeling.
 Originally this modelling framework was used by specific disease models in EPIRICE to simulate severity of several rice diseases (Savary _et al._ 2012).
 Given proper values it can be used with other pathosystems as well.

-A Susceptible-Exposed-Infectious-Removed (SEIR) model for plant disease epidemic modeling.
-Originally this modelling framework was used by specific disease models in EPIRICE to simulate severity of several rice diseases (Savary _et al._ 2012).
-Given proper values it can be used with other pathosystems as well.
-# Arguments
 - `wth` a data frame of weather on a daily time-step containing data with the following field names.
   | Field | value |
   |-------|-------------|